-- In an electric stand mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
-Add in eggs, molasses and vanilla, and beat on medium speed until combined.
+- In an electric stand mixer fitted with the paddle attachment (or alternately, you can use a hand mixer and a separate large mixing bowl), beat the butter and sugar together for 2 minutes on medium-high speed until light and fluffy.
+Add in egg, molasses and vanilla, and beat on medium speed until combined.
 Reduce mixer speed to low, and gradually add the flour mixture until just combined.

 - Divide the dough into two equal portions, and form them each into a ball.
 Then gently use your hands to flatten each ball into a 1-inch thick disk, wrap tightly in plastic wrap, and refrigerate for 1 hour or so, or until the dough is chilled yet still somewhat pliable.
 (Or you can refrigerate the dough for a longer period of time, and then later let soften on the countertop for 15-20 minutes before rolling it out.)

 - Once you are ready to bake the cookies, heat the oven to 350°F and line a baking sheet with parchment paper; set aside.

 - Unwrap the dough and place it on a large, lightly-floured hard surface.
 Use a floured rolling pin to roll the dough evenly until it is approximately 1/8-inch thick.
 Then use your favorite cookie cutters to cut out your desired shapes, re-rolling the dough as needed to cut out more.
 Transfer to parchment-covered baking sheets.